Central Stoneroller

 Key Features

-- Subterminal mouth positioned slightly downward
+- Subterminal mouth positioned downward for bottom feeding

 When You’ll See Them